rclone/rclone/docs/content/docs.md

 This forces rclone to skip any files which exist on the destination and have a modified time that is newer than the source file.

-This can be useful when transferring to a remote which doesn't support mod times directly (or when using `--use-server-modtime` to avoid extra API calls) as it is more accurate than a `--size-only` check and faster than using `--checksum`.
+This can be useful in avoiding needless transfers when transferring to a remote which doesn't support modification times directly (or when using `--use-server-modtime` to avoid extra API calls) as it is more accurate than a `--size-only` check and faster than using `--checksum`.
+On such remotes (or when using `--use-server-modtime`) the time checked will be the uploaded time.

-If an existing destination file has a modification time equal (within the computed modify window precision) to the source file's, it will be updated if the sizes are different.
-If `--checksum` is set then rclone will update the destination if the checksums differ too.
+If an existing destination file has a modification time older than the source file's, it will be updated if the sizes are different.
+If the sizes are the same, it will be updated if the checksum is different or not available.

-If an existing destination file is older than the source file then it will be updated if the size or checksum differs from the source file.
+If an existing destination file has a modification time equal (within the computed modify window) to the source file's, it will be updated if the sizes are different.
+The checksum will not be checked in this case unless the `--checksum` flag is provided.

-On remotes which don't support mod time directly (or when using `--use-server-modtime`) the time checked will be the uploaded time.
+In all other cases the file will not be updated.

-This means that if uploading to one of these remotes, rclone will skip any files which exist on the destination and have an uploaded time that is newer than the modification time of the source file.
+Consider using the `--modify-window` flag to compensate for time skews between the source and the backend, for backends that do not support mod times, and instead use uploaded times.
+However, if the backend does not support checksums, note that sync'ing or copying within the time skew window may still result in additional transfers for safety.

 ### --use-mmap ###